geoblacklight/geoblacklight/CONTRIBUTING.md

 ### Who can contribute?
 **Anyone** is welcome to contribute to GeoBlacklight.
 We follow a set of contribution practices to maintain a technically sustainable and stable software project for everyone.
 We expect all contributors to adhere to our [Code of Conduct](https://github.com/geoblacklight/geoblacklight/blob/main/CODE_OF_CONDUCT.md).

-### Join the community
+### How to contact us
-See the [community page](https://geoblacklight.org/community/) on our website for information about our community calendar, slack, volunteer opportunities, and more.

-If you have questions or want to get more involved, join [GeoBlacklight Slack](https://geoblacklight.slack.com/join/shared_invite/zt-1p7dcay40-Ye_WTt5_iCqU8rDjzhkoWw#/shared-invite/email) or email the [GeoBlacklight Community](https://groups.google.com/g/geoblacklight-community) at [geoblacklight-community@googlegroups.com](mailto:geoblacklight-community@googlegroups.com).
+See the [community page](https://geoblacklight.org/community/) on our website for information about our community calendar, volunteer opportunities, and more.
+This page links to our Slack and Google Group so you can reach us if you have questions or want to get more involved.

 ## Issues
 Issues are used in the GeoBlacklight community as a convenient way to document bugs, propose new functionality and enhancements, and discuss important code changes.